saltysystems/overworld/doc/demo.md

 actually in the zone.
 If so, we append the sender's ID and the message to the zone state.

-#### Aside - Maps
+#### Aside: Maps

-You may be wondering why we're using maps to store all the data.
-The reason is pretty simple - if we ever want send data over the wire via Protobuf, using a map is the most flexible way to serialize it.
+>You may be wondering why we're using maps to store all the data.
+The reason is
+>pretty simple - if we ever want send data over the wire via Protobuf, using a
+>map is the most flexible way to serialize it.

 Now we'll need to have the zone send all of the messages it has buffered up in each tick.
 To do so, we'll change the `handle_tick` function.
 First, we might